MohamedElashri/build-ghostty/README.md

 ### Method 2: Portable Binary
 If you prefer to run the portable version of Ghostty:

-1. Download the appropriate version for your Ubuntu release from the releases page:
+1. Download the `.deb` file  from the releases page:
-   - `ghostty-linux-x86_64-ubuntu22.04.tar.gz` for Ubuntu 22.04
    - `ghostty-linux-x86_64-ubuntu24.04.tar.gz` for Ubuntu 24.04

 2. Extract the archive: